1337kiwi/1337kiwi.github.io/source/about/index.md

 I have fun breaking things and making them work in different ways.

+I currently do vulnerability research and create CTF challenges, and build medical devices on the side (based on the NRF54L15 chip).

-I'm an AI Red Teamer at an AI company in North Carolina.
+Previously, I was on the AI Red Team as a security engineer at an AI company, and worked in embedded systems vulnerability research, specializing in novel ARM-based devices.

 You'll notice that beyond this, there isn't much else about me on this site.
 I give this site out to everyone, so I try to make it somewhat non-trivial for bad faith actors to act in bad faith.
 If you cared enough, you'll find out who I am anyways though.
 Good luck!